lukaszkukla/safely/README.md

 ## Code Validation

 ### HTML
-All HTML files include django code that gives erros during the html validation process.
-All pages were tested but I ignored all warning and errors relating to django.
-Here is a sample test result after removing all django code [No Django Code](docs/validation/html/no-django.png "No Django Code")
+All HTML files were tested using browser's "View page source" function due to djago being embeded in the code.
+Generated code was then pasted to HTML validator.

 | File Name | File Path | Result | W3C | Comments |
 |--|--|--|--|--|